otdev1/laravel_ecommerce_demo/README.md

 <article>
-I built this website http://laravelpmanager.otwebdevelopment.net for the sole purpose of practising and showcasing my skills in Laravel development.
-Its functionality mimics that of an online business directory and implements the conventional CRUD (Create, Read, Update, Delete) operations on three database entities namely Companies, Roles and
-Users.
-Among these entities various types of relationships such as one to many and many to one exist.
-On the site users can:
+The functionality of this website ( http://laravelpmanager.otwebdevelopment.net ) mimics that of an online business directory and implements the conventional CRUD (Create, Read, Update, Delete) operations on three database entities namely Companies, Roles and Users.
+Among these entities, various types of relationships such as one to many and many to one exist.
+On this site users can:

 -	view, create, edit, or delete a single business profile